Other Information

 To minimise potential issues with delivery we’d like to urge you to help us to help you.
 Plants are perishable items that need light, air and sustenance, and won’t survive if they spend a very long time in cardboard boxes, no matter how good the packing!
 You may wish to keep the following in mind when placing an order with us:

-• If the weather forecast looks a little rough, and you won’t be in to take delivery, ensure there is a safe and protected place to have the postman leave your plants.
-This will mean in the shade if there is hot weather forecast, or under some form of protection if there is a lot of rain.
+- If the weather forecast looks a little rough, and you won’t be in to take delivery, ensure there is a safe and protected place for your plants to be left until you are able to unpack them.
+This will mean in the shade if there is hot weather forecast, or under some form of protection if there is a lot of rain / very cold conditions forecast.

-Ultimately, while we will do everything we can to ensure your plants arrive in as healthy a condition as when they left us, we generally can’t accept responsibility if damage or loss has occurred once the plants have been delivered, or once there has been a delivery attempt.
+Ultimately, while we will do everything we can to ensure your plants arrive in as healthy a condition as when they left us, we generally can’t accept responsibility if damage or loss has occurred once the plants have been delivered, or once we have made a delivery attempt.

 5. Local collection